AtB-AS/atb-hittegods/README.md

 username and password.
 For email to work the gmail account needs to enable less secure apps.

+When a user registers a new lost item, they receive a confirmation email.
+When someone at the office matches a found item with the users lost item the user receives an email informing them of the match and directing them to pick up their item.
+When 7 days has passed since the day the item was lost, the user receives an email informing them that it is unlikely that lost and found will find their item.
+1 day after an item was lost the user will recieve an email informing them that they are still looking for the item.

 # Getting the project up and running
 ## Environment variables